Odometer disclosure statement florida 2025

 1. Click ‘Get Form’ to open the odometer disclosure statement in the editor.

-2. Begin by filling out the vehicle description section.
-Enter the Vehicle Identification Number (VIN), year, make, color, body type, and title number accurately.
+2. Begin by filling in the vehicle description section.
+Enter the Vehicle Identification Number (VIN), year, make, color, body type, and title number.

-3. In the Odometer Disclosure Statement section, input the current odometer reading in miles (no tenths).
-Ensure you also provide the date of this reading.
+3. In the Odometer Disclosure Statement section, accurately state the current mileage reading from the odometer.
+Ensure you do not include tenths of a mile.

 4. Select one of the three options regarding the odometer reading: actual mileage, exceeds mechanical limits, or not actual mileage.
-Be cautious as this is a legal declaration.
+Read each option carefully before making your selection.

 Start using our platform today to easily complete your odometer disclosure statement for free!